"It gave my father a chance to get closer to the gold than he ever got"- When Andre Agassi commented on winning the singles event at the 1996 Olympics

 Andre Agassi remains the only American male player to win an Olympic singles gold.

-Since his triumph, the closest a man from the United States came to winning the coveted prize was Mardy Fish in 2004, when he claimed the silver, losing to Nicolas Massu in the final.
+Since his triumph, the closest a man from the United States came to winning the coveted prize was Mardy Fish in 2004.
+He could only claim the silver medal, losing to Nicolas Massu in the final.

 James Blake came close to the podium in 2008 but lost 6-3, 7-6 (4), to Novak Djokovic in the bronze medal fixture.